pchapin/tutorialada/README.md

   create your own parser and semantic analyzer.
 This example program is merely a skeleton.
   (Note: it might be more appropriate to demonstrate libadalang rather than ASIS).

-* `Channel`.
+* `channel_sample`.
 This program creates a simulated noisy channel and sends random data over that channel using different error detection and correction methods.
 It is very old code written by me to support a computer communications class I taught many years ago.
 The program is mature enough to be a little interesting, but it could benefit from more elaboration.

 * `gtkada_sample`.
 This program is intended to demonstrate the GtkAda graphical library.
 Right now it is little more than a placeholder (it displays a single button).
 A more interesting